 PROGRAMMEs of the modules

-Vocal music therapy in neurological rehabilitation - Chiara Maria Bieker
+Theories and techniques of vocal music therapy - Chiara Maria Bieker

-The module will provide an overview of vocal music therapy in neurorehabilitation contexts through classroom, interactive and experiential learning experiences.
-In detail, the following topics will be dealt with:
+The module will provide an overview of vocal music therapy through face-to-face, interactive and experiential experiences.
+In detail, the following topics will be covered:

-• Assessment of music therapeutic interventions.
-Considerations on the role of the music therapist in the rehabilitation team and presentation of the methods of verification.
+Evaluation of the music therapy intervention.
+Reflections on the role of the music therapist in the team and presentation of the verification methods.

 Inside the singing voice: knowing, perceiving and experimenting - Eleonora Bruni